-I jerked my head up to see that we were closer than we had been, whether he had been the one to lean in or I had, I couldn’t tell, only that in the closed space of the carriage our breathing sounded harsh and ragged.
+I lifted my gaze from where he touched me to see that we were closer than we had been, whether he had been the one to lean in or I had, I didn’t know, only that in the closed space of the carriage our breathing suddenly sounded harsh and ragged.

 His breaths were the only thing that gave him away, for his expression was still inscrutable, hiding, as always, his true thoughts and emotions.
-We were so alike sometimes that I almost feared what would happen if ever I was allowed to give into my desire for him.
-I had a feeling that we would be like the two great lions I had once seen at the zoo, stalking around each other in circles within our shared cage, keeping apart as long as possible, the tension between us building and building, until it snapped and we both moved as one toward each other in an explosive movement as destructive as it was beautiful.
+We were so alike sometimes that I almost feared what would happen if I ever gave into my desire for him.
+I had a feeling that we would be like the two great lions I had once seen at the menagerie, stalking round each other in circles within our shared cage, keeping apart as long as possible, the tension between us building and building, until it snapped and we both moved as one toward each other in an explosive movement as destructive as it was beautiful.